trevorcaudill/rotor/README.md

 # rotor

-Barebones child theme for GeneratePress that is SASS ready.
+Bare Bones child theme for GeneratePress that is SASS ready.

 ## Install